Azure-Samples/explore-iot-operations/samples/layered-networking/configure-infrastructure.md

 ## Preparing the jump box

-To reduce the number of URIs that need to be allowlisted in this configuration, download the images to the jump box, then move them to the different machines to import into the K3s local image cache.
-Ideally, the environment has a private image registry that you can load these into instead, but this requires registry credentials for pulling to be set up.
+To reduce the number of URIs that you need to allowlist in this configuration, download the images to the jump box, then move them to the different machines to import into the K3s local image cache.
+Ideally, use a private image registry for your environment and load the images there instead, but this setup requires registry credentials for pulling.

 1. Download the Envoy v1.33.0 image to the jump box.

     ```bash
-    # Assume the directory to store files is ~/installfiles
+    # The directory to store files is ~/installfiles

     docker pull envoyproxy/envoy:v1.33.0
     docker save -o ./envoy_v1.33.0.tar envoyproxy/envoy:v1.33.0